 Lunchtime at Swax Lax Lacrosse is where friendships are formed.
 Boys are free to spend the lunch break chatting with friends or learning from their stellar role models.
 Our coaches always eat with campers so they have a chance to get to know them off of the field.

 12:45–1:10 pm: Playground

 When a playground is in sight, campers can’t resist playing on it.
 Recognizing this, we make time each week to take the campers over to the nearest playground for some laid-back fun.

 1:10–1:50 pm: Stations

 A second series of stations are used to reinforce the second series of skills learned that day.
 Each coach chooses the game played at his station.
 This gives our coaches the freedom to bring activities to camp that they may have learned in their own high school or college programs.
 They often play games such as nail in the foot, covered GBs, or cradle relays.

 A quick break to hydrate before lax baseball begins.

 Lax baseball brings together the whole boys camp.
 By combining two classic American sports, boys that are new to either sport get the chance to come together and have fun.

 The end of each day at Swax Lax Lacrosse is super busy.
-Campers gather to cool off running through sprinklers, hang from monkey bars, and receive their Player of the Day (POD) awards.
+Campers gather and get to hang from monkey bars and receive their Player of the Day (POD) awards.
 The POD stickers are given to a different camper each day from a coach who thought he did something special to earn that distinction.